lilvirgola/P2PDocs/p2p_docs_backend/get_started.md

 ### View Generated Topology in EchoWave tests

 The EchoWave unit test automatically generates a dot file that contains the representation of the random connected graph used to test the module.
-If you want to visualize it, run the follwoing command:
+If you want to visualize it, run the following command:

 ```bash
 dot -Tsvg -O random_topology.dot